Karpova-Lab/cerebro/Docs/source/Hardware/implant.rst

   :scale: 100%

 4. Make sure Cerbero is turned on and then click "Start Log"
 #.
+Using either a Base Station or IR remote, send the following new waveform paratmeters: 0 power, 2000 on , 0 off, 0 train, 0 ramp
+#.
 Using either a Base Station or IR remote, send a trigger signal to Cerebro to begin the calibration routine
 #.
 Run Python script on the log file to to get calibration summary
 #.
 In Cerebro.ino, replace the "const int levels[100]" variable with the code found in the calibration summary file